leougurm/News-Aggregator/README.md

 - Categories can be mapped for a global section hierarchy in our own app
 - Api rate limits are pretty low for some sources.
 It must be taken into consideration.
 - Every category can run in its own job it will be faster and more error prone but rate limits must be taken into consideration
+- For semantic search embeddings can be introduced to postgresql.
+If the db gets bigger elastic search can be an option.